sprague252/ECULetter/README.md

 ## Installation

+### TL;DR

+Move the `ECULetter.cls`, `ECULogo.pdf`, and `ECULogoBW.pdf` files into
+your texmf tree and update your ls-R database.
+See documentation in `ECULetter.pdf`.
+See full installation instructions with other options below.

+### Full Instructions.

 Several of the steps below refer to the texmf directory trees.
 See the section below for further explanation of this.